 So, what is the UN Environment global theme for World Environment Day 2021?

-Ecosystem Restoration – marking the launch of the UN Decade on Ecosystem Restoration.
+Restoring Our Ecosystems – marking the launch of the UN Decade on Ecosystem Restoration.
 This year’s World Environment Day will be hosted by Pakistan.

 You might think that this is a problem only for global institutions and Governments.
 Yet that couldn’t be further from the truth.
-Imagine if we able to increase our connection with nature, especially in cities, and through this repair and restore all our ecosystems, all around the world… That is our vision for World Environment Day 2021.
+Imagine if we able to increase our connection with nature, especially in cities, and through this repair and restoring our ecosystems, all around the world… That is our vision for World Environment Day 2021.

 Following the announcement of the 2021 theme, we spoke to Chartered Environmentalists from across sectors to get their reflections on the importance of this theme.
 Read on to find out how you can get involved in World Environment Day 2021…

-Firstly, Jason Reeves CEnv MCIEEM, Head of Policy and Communications at CIEEM, explains why 2021 is a year of urgent action for our ecosystems:
+Firstly, Jason Reeves CEnv MCIEEM, Head of Policy and Communications at CIEEM, explains why 2021 is a year of urgent action for restoring our ecosystems: